 University of Jena is known for it's academic work in the following disciplines:

-University of Jena's most influential alumni faculty include professors and professionals in the fields of Philosophy, Sociology, and History.
+University of Jena's most influential alumni faculty include professors and professionals in the fields of Philosophy, Literature, and Sociology.
 Here are some of University of Jena's most famous alumni: